integration-os/integrationos/integrationos-cache/README.md

-# IntegrationOS Cache
+# Pica Cache

-A minimal wrapper around Moka and Redis for caching in the IntegrationOS project.
+A minimal wrapper around Moka and Redis for caching in the Pica project.

 ## Purpose

-IntegrationOS Cache provides a lightweight, minimalistic interface to manage caching operations using Moka and Redis.
+Pica Cache provides a lightweight, minimalistic interface to manage caching operations using Moka and Redis.
 While it is not runnable as a standalone service, it can be integrated into other systems and thoroughly tested to ensure reliable caching behavior.

 ## Running the Tests